 Albania is known for its warm Mediterranean climate and Albanians used to travel to neighboring Kosovo, Macedonia, or Montenegro for snow holidays even though there are several snow destinations in the southeastern and northern part of the county.
 During the last week Albania, like the rest of Europe experienced extreme weather changes as the snowfall hit almost the entire country.
 People in cities where it never snows now have the opportunity to have a great snow holiday without crossing the border.
-Find out which are the villages that really shine in the winter time.
-From skiing to Byzantine art and local traditions and delicious cuisine, here are the best places to travel during wintertime in Albania.
+Find out which are the villages that really shine in the wintertime.
+From skiing to Byzantine art local traditions and delicious cuisine, here are the best places to travel during wintertime in Albania.

 Dardha by Ski Pista Bigell

-The romantic city of Korca is known for its serenades and culture, but if you’re looking for winter adventure, you have to travel some 20 southeasts of the city to Dardha village.
+The romantic city of Korca is known for its serenades and culture, but if you’re looking for a winter adventure, you have to travel some 20 southeasts of the city to Dardha village.
 This is a mountainous village located better Saint Peters hills, the Autumn Rock, and several other hills.
 It is a year-round destination due to the favorable climate, but the number of visitors increases during the snow season.
-Several ski resorts operate in the area and welcome the winter sports enthusiasts.
+Several ski resorts operate in the area and welcome winter sports enthusiasts.
 The slopes of Bigell in Dardha and Voskopoja are the best for skiing in Albania and highly affordable.

 Dardha is known for its traditions, traditional clothing and woodwork, bio food like pickles, salt-cured meat or pasterma, the traditional pie lakror ne sac, and plums grape.

 The city has its architectural style of traditional houses and cobbled streets and all the information on the historic and cultural heritage of the village can be explored at the local museum.